neurospin-projects/2023_agaudin_jchavas_folding_supervised/contrastive/notebooks/README_notebooks.rst

 Test notebook for the nn distance.
 Contains the old version of the distance.

 - pca_analysis
-Notebook to compare PCA and other dimension reduction methods to SimCLR.
+Notebook to generate PCA embeddings and to compare PCA and other dimension reduction methods to SimCLR.

+- SimCLR_performance_criteria (*)
+Notebook to compute the exclusion criteria based on the trivial minimum.

 - test_switch_to_numpy
 Test notebook to transition from pickle datasets to numpy.

-- vanilla_pointnet
-Test notebook to implement Pointnet outside of a SimCLR paradigm.
-Unfinished.